C. Wright Mills: Mills's critique of sociology at the time

-Published Work
+Published work

 From Max Weber: Essays in Sociology (1946) was edited and translated in collaboration with Gerth.
 Mills and Gerth had begun collaborating in 1940, selected a few of Weber's original German text, and translated them into English.
 The preface of the book begins by explaining the disputable difference of meaning that English words give to German writing.
 The authors attempt to explain their devotion to being as accurate as possible in translating Weber's writing.

 The New Men of Power: America's Labor Leaders (1948) studies the "Labor Metaphysic" and the dynamic of labor leaders cooperating with business officials.
 The book concludes that the labor movement had effectively renounced its traditional oppositional role and become reconciled to life within a capitalist system.

 The Puerto Rican Journey (1950), published in New York, was written in collaboration with Clarence Senior and Rose Kohn Goldsen.
-Clarence Senior was a Socialist Political activists, that specialized in Puerto Rican affairs.
-In addition, Rose Kohn Goldsen was a sociology professor at Cornell University and studied the effects of television and popular culture.
+Clarence Senior was a Socialist Political activist who specialized in Puerto Rican affairs.
+Rose Kohn Goldsen was a sociology professor at Cornell University who studied the social effects of television and popular culture.
 The book documents a methodological study and does not address a theoretical sociological framework.

 White Collar: The American Middle Classes (1951) offers a rich historical account of the middle classes in the United States and contends that bureaucracies have overwhelmed middle-class workers, robbing them of all independent thought and turning them into near-automatons, oppressed but cheerful.
 Mills states there are three types of power within the workplace: coercion or physical force; authority; and manipulation.
 Through this piece, the thoughts of Mills and Weber seem to coincide in their belief that Western Society is trapped within the iron cage of bureaucratic rationality, which would lead society to focus more on rationality and less on reason.
 Mills's fear was that the middle class was becoming "politically emasculated and culturally stultified," which would allow a shift in power from the middle class to the strong social elite.
 Middle-class workers receive an adequate salary but have become alienated from the world because of their inability to affect or change it.
 Frank W. Elwell describes this work as "an elaboration and update on Weber's bureaucratization process, detailing the effects of the increasing division of labor on the tone and character of American social life."

 Character and Social Structure (1953) was co-authored with Gerth.
 This was considered his most theoretically sophisticated work.
 Mills later came into conflict with Gerth, though Gerth positively referred to him as, "an excellent operator, a whippersnapper, promising young man on the make, and Texas cowboy à la ride and shoot."
 Generally speaking, Character and Social Structure combines the social behaviorism and personality structure of pragmatism with the social structure of Weberian sociology.
 It is centered on roles, how they are interpersonal, and how they are related to institutions.